tony99nyr/twitch-embed/README.md

 Make Twitch's interactive embed video script available on npm.
 I needed it available on a project and figured other's might too.

 ## Implementation ##
 This isn't the most ideal implementation.
-The script still pollutes the `window` and the functions/objects are NOT able to be imported. i.e. `import { Player } from 'twitch-embed`.
+The script still pollutes the `window` and the functions/objects are NOT able to be imported. i.e. `import { Player } from 'twitch-embed'`.
 To enable this Twitch would have to provide its source and make a few modifications.

 lib/v1.js is literally just http://player.twitch.tv/js/embed/v1.js